 Limited Clients.
 Proven Results.

-Practicing law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Austintown, Ohio.
-Call and speak with Robert about your case.
-Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Defense Lawyers will provide a free domestic violence consultation.
+Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+He has a proven track record of successfully defending Austintown domestic violence cases.
+Call Robert about your case.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.